 Unfortunately despite the strict regulations of New Zealand biosecurity that have not permitted live bee imports into New Zealand for at least the last 40 years the varroa mite has still made its way onto our shores.
 It was first discovered in the north island in 2000 and sadly it has more recently been found to be established in the south island also.
 While it is unknown exactly how the mite arrived in New Zealand, speculation suggests it most likely arrived with either an illegal introduction of queen bees from a varroa infested country, or in a bee colony swarm that established on or in a shipping container which survived the journey to New Zealand without detection.

+In short the varroa mite is an external parasite of honey bees that attacks adult bees and their developing larvae, or young.
+It can both weaken and kill honey bees of managed hives and it has also been seen to devastate feral and wild colonies as shown in Europe where feral colonies are now extremely rare.
+Female mites are larger than their male counter parts at all developmental stages in their lifecycle and are fairly large in size- roughly 1.1 x 1.6mm.
+They can be identified by their reddish to dark brown body’s that are hard, flattened and oval in shape.
 The varroa mite is very closely linked to its honey bee host and as a result it does not have a free living stage in its lifecycle.
 Except for distribution by swarms or foragers the mites spend the majority of their lifecycle within the dark of the honey bee nest, preferably within sealed brood cells.
 The lifecycle of the varroa mite females consists of two distinct phases- the phoretic phase on adult bees and the reproductive phase within the sealed drone and worked brood cells.
 On the adult bees the female mites are usually hidden under the sternites of the bee where they are transported to the brood cells for their reproduction or they are spread to new hosts by foraging and swarming bees.
 In contrast the males and nymphal stages of the mite are short lived and they can only be found within the sealed brood cells.

 The individual honey bees are damaged in a variety of ways however it is the developing larvae and pupae that are the most sensitive stage to varroa mite attack.
 The mites impact on the bees by sucking substantial amounts of hemolymph from both the adult bees and from the host stages within the sealed brood cells.
 This can cause weight losses in the bees which can later be associated with a significantly shorter lifespan and evidence has shown that prolonged absences from the colony and lower rates of return to the colony may be associated with a reduced ability to navigate.
 Furthermore, it is a vector for various honey bee viruses including the kashmir bee virus, sacbrood virus, acute bee paralysis virus, Israeli acute paralysis virus and the deformed wing virus.
 These are spread through the direct injection of virus particles into the hemocoel of honey bee pupae and activation of latent virus infections through the additional injection of foreign salivary proteins.